pedrolucaspalma/Cal.js/README.md

 ### server.ts
 The server handles the HTPP request that comes from the client (frontend HTML/js pages) by fetch API and handles it to routes.ts.
 This request contains a HTPP method (in this app I only used GET, POST and DELETE) and, if it is a POST or DELETE method, a body.

 Then, routes.ts takes the request and calls the appropriate controller.

-### someController.ts
-The controller called in the previous step will then parse the body contents of
+Lets use `router.post("/users", createUserController.handle)`, for example.
+It expects to receive